-Its understandable, as human beings we often prefer the path of least resistance, to stay within the comfort zone, to avoid such scary situations.
+It’s understandable, as human beings we often prefer the path of least resistance, to stay within our comfort zone, to avoid such scary situations.

 However, our bodies really don’t know the difference between real danger and perceived danger and they just tell us to run and hide from the scary monster, even if the scary monster is just something we created in our minds!

 Stress disorders, anxiety, and depression all feed off this process.
 As Angela Grippo stated in Psychology Today…

 “If we perceive something as stressful, our brains release hormones into the blood.
 These hormones change our behavior, mental experience, and physical functioning.” — Angela Grippo

 That scary monster for many of us is truth, authenticity, and personal integrity.

 Why?
 Because we know that if we’re completely honest with ourselves then…

 - We’ll always be pulling ourselves out of the comfort zone of denial, projection and responsibility avoidance.

 - We won’t be able to ignore our own behavior and avoidance of dealing with the only person that we can control, ourselves.